mdbenito/node-gitlab-2-github/README.md

 ### useIssuesForAllMergeRequests

 If this is set to true (default is false) then all merge requests will be migrated as GitHub issues (rather than pull requests).
 This can be used to sidestep the problem where pull requests are rejected by GitHub if the feature branch no longer exists or has been merged.
+Note that by default, when this happens, an issue is created in its place with the label "gitlab merge request".

 ### filterByLabel